centreon/centreon-documentation/en/integrations/plugin-packs/procedures/applications-ibmmq-mqi.md

 WARNING: current input connections: 9000 | 'queue.connections.input.count'=9000;200;;0; 'queue.messages.depth.count'=20;200;;0; 'queue.message.oldest.seconds'=150;;3600;;
 ```

-This command triggers a WARNING because the size of the message queur is greater than 200 which is the warning threshold (`--warning-messages-depth='200'`).
+This command triggers a WARNING because the size of the message queue is greater than 200 which is the warning threshold (`--warning-messages-depth='200'`).

 It would trigger a CRITICAL alarm if a message was in a queue for more than one hour / 3600 seconds (`--critical-message-oldest='3600'`).